Me-media/scte35diff/README.md

 One detail that matters: an IDR access unit needs SPS/PPS (HEVC:
 VPS/SPS/PPS) available for a standalone decoder to make sense of it.
-If your encoder runs with `repeatHeaders=1` (as in your xcoder parameters), SPS/PPS already accompany every IDR, and that's sufficient.
+If your encoder runs with `repeatHeaders=1`, SPS/PPS already accompany every IDR, and that's sufficient.
 If `repeatHeaders=0` anywhere in your chain, the tool automatically caches the most recently seen SPS/PPS units from the stream and prepends them to a lone IDR that lacks its own, so decoding still succeeds.

 The work happens in a background thread (queue + separate thread running `ffmpeg`), so a JPEG decode (tens of milliseconds) never blocks multicast